US to cancel visas for thousands of Chinese grad students with ties to Chinese military schools: report

 Chinese students make up the largest percentage of international students in the U.S. and American universities, which rely on their tuition, are expected to oppose the administration’s move, according to The Times.

-F.B.I. and the Justice Department have warned universities about the potential of Chinese spies among the student population – especially in the sciences – but schools have been leery of targeting students due to their nationality and have said security protocols are in place, The Times reported.
+The F.B.I. and the Justice Department have warned universities about the potential of Chinese spies among the student population – especially in the sciences – but schools have been leery of targeting students due to their nationality and have said security protocols are in place, The Times reported.

-“In China, much more of society is government-controlled or government-affiliated,” Frank Wu, a law professor and the incoming president of Queens College, told The Times.
+“In China, much more of society is government-controlled or government-affiliated,” Frank Wu, a law professor and the incoming president of Queens College at the City University of New York, told The Times.
 “You can’t function there or have partners from there if you aren’t comfortable with how the system is set up.”

 “Targeting only some potential professors, scholars, students and visitors from China is a lower level of stereotyping than banning all, but it is still selective, based on national origin," he added.

-The cancellations would not be aimed at punishing the students, who would not be accused of any wrongdoing, but rather at the Chinese military universities with ties to the People’s Liberation Army.
+The cancellations would not be aimed at punishing the students, who would likely not be accused of any wrongdoing, but rather at the Chinese military universities with ties to the People’s Liberation Army.

 The U.S. believes those universities often train students in spying techniques and encourage intelligence gathering while in the United States.